 What is WiFi 6?

 WiFi 6 (802.11ax) is the newest wireless networking protocol that offers significantly increased speed and enhanced reliability – for a better internet experience.
-WiFi 6 was created by the 802.11 working group.
-The ‘802’ in 802.11 refers to several committees working together to develop and maintain new networking standards for computers and other devices connected to the internet, such as smartphones and tablets.
+WiFi 6 was developed by the 802.11 working group, which develops and maintains new networking standards for computers and other Internet-connected devices, such as smartphones and tablets.

 The first difference is in speed.
 While WiFi 5 can reach speeds up to 4.8 gigabits per second, WiFi 6 will be able to go as high as 10 gigabits per second.
 That’s over double the speed of WiFi 5!